ennyonthegit/webpage/README.md

 - Adding color and hover effects for a more interactive design.

 ### 3. Create a responsive layout:
--Understanding how content organization can affect design flexibility.
+Understanding how content organization can affect design flexibility.

 ### 4. Work with layout structure:
 Improving my ability to structure HTML documents for better readability and maintainability.